2003 Beaver Patriot and

 M37001 Big Foot Control Unit

 2012/11/16 - The Big Foot leveling system's control unit failed.
 After much back and forth with Quadra Manufacturing, White Pigeon, MI, I was able to get a replacement.
 Jim Armstrong helped me wire the new control unit.
 His cell phone number is 269-503-3783.
 Jim has been with Quadra for about 30 years.
 He is the go-to guy.
 Cost about $250.00.
-See the last entry below for unit details.
+Click here to see the original purchase information.

 2012/11/15 RCB, Indio, CA - David Thorp, DRT Transport [760-250-2783], replaced the Patriot's four coach batteries.
 About $700.
 The old batteries were about 5 years old.
 They were starting to leak.